MultiScaleStochasticModelingLab/MCsim-biological-geometry-creation-tool/README.md

 > [!TIP]
-> The clustering process may be time consuming (from hours to days) for large images.
+> The clustering process may be time consuming (from minutes to days) for large images.
 We recommend to crop and resize the image (see commands above) to the region of interest and to minumum acceptable spatial resolution, respectively, for computation efficiency.
-See examples of biological images and respective times at [https://dx.doi.org/10.1088/1361-6560/ad7f1d](https://dx.doi.org/10.1088/1361-6560/ad7f1d).
+See examples of biological images and recommendations to reduce the execution time at [https://dx.doi.org/10.1088/1361-6560/ad7f1d](https://dx.doi.org/10.1088/1361-6560/ad7f1d).